About

 The course is open to both novice and experienced TBM pilots.
 While a basic understanding of civil engineering, machine operation, related risks, and standard TBM procedures is advantageous, it is not mandatory.
 However, participants without prior experience must gain 90 days of practical TBM operation experience either before or after the course to qualify for the EFNARC TBM Pilot Certificate.

-The TBM pilot course spans five days and combines theoretical instruction, testing, and simulator training.
-Each day integrates elements from three modules, ensuring a progressive learning curve and a well-rounded training experience.
+Each day integrates elements from the modules, ensuring a progressive learning curve and a well-rounded training experience.

-The theoretical component covers both basic and advanced topics, including operating principles, balancing, over-excavation, handling boulders, and more.
+The theoretical subjects cover both basic and advanced topics, including operating principles, balancing, over-excavation and handling boulders.
+Additional areas of focus include:

-Work experience and the final assessment are not part of the course itself.
+TBM work experience (module 4) and the final assessment (module 5) are not part of the course itself.

 Participants must provide proof of a minimum of 90 days of TBM pilot experience, verified and signed by a supervisor.
 This experience can be acquired either before or after completing the course.